AndreasThinks/bedtime-reading/readme.md

 - :brain: - Tags articles as "Study Material" for learning resources
 - :star: - Tags articles as "Must Read" for important content

-2. Newsletter Tags:
+2. Newsletter Tag:
 ```
-NEWSLETTER_TAGS=Must Read,Study Material
+NEWSLETTER_TAGS=must-read
 ```

-This configuration would include articles tagged with either "Must Read" or "Study Material" in the newsletter.
-You can specify any combination of tags that match your emoji configurations.
+This configuration would include articles tagged with the "must-read" tag into the newsletter.
+You can specify the tag rather than the emoji.

 Each article is saved with exactly one tag based on the emoji used.
 For example:
 - Using :bookmark: saves the article with only the "Read Later" tag
 - Using :brain: saves the article with only the "Study Material" tag
 - Using :star: saves the article with only the "Must Read" tag

-Articles with tags listed in NEWSLETTER_TAGS will be included in the newsletter.
-If NEWSLETTER_TAGS is not set, it defaults to including only articles tagged with "Newsletter".
+If NEWSLETTER_TAG is not set, it defaults to including only articles tagged with "Newsletter".

 If EMOJI_CONFIGS is not set, it defaults to using the :bookmark: emoji with a standard message and "Read Later" tag.